 It is not as demanding as the Ben Lomond track, but you will still need a good dose of physical fitness to get up.
 However, this walk is not that long, the pine forest you have to walk through smells lovely on a hot summer day, and you should not be that sore the following day.

-And if you do the Queenstown Hill Time walk, you should have time left for a scenic drive or two.
+And if you do the Queenstown Hill Time walk, you should have time left for a short day trip from Queenstown.
 You could drive for example from Queenstown to St. Bathans (145 km one-way or approximately 2 hours) to visit a man-made, but nonetheless, nice lake surrounded by white rocks.
 Or you could drive from Queenstown to Ranfurly (172 km one-way or approximately 2.5 hours) to see Hawkdun Range.

 The choice is yours really, since there is also lots to do in and around Queenstown itself.